 Of course, you may be coming to study here in Plymouth from abroad.
 If so, there is a fantastic resource to assist you in your search and decision making at WikiHow!

 Why not take a look at how Student Accommodation around the world compares with Plymouth?
 Click here to find out

 Looking for student accommodation for the first time can feel like a scary prospect.
-You may have a good idea of what kind of property you are looking for, but actually motivating yourself to go out and do it can be hard if you don’t know where to start.
-Then, there’s making time for the search, which can be problematical if you’re busy with studies, a social life and perhaps a part time job too.
+You may have a good idea of what kind of property you are looking for, but it can be hard if you don’t know where to start.
+Then there’s making time for the search, which can be problematical if you’re busy with studies, a social life and perhaps a part time job too.
 If you’re unfamiliar with the area, you can waste lots of time just trying to get around from one property to another, and getting to viewing appointments on time can be a real hassle.
 Fortunately, our expert team at A Home After Halls - Student Accommodation Providers has you covered.
 We’ll do our best make the task as stress-free as we can, while also making sure that the property you finally choose is the right one for your own circumstances.
 From your initial enquiry about private student accommodation Plymouth based, we will make the process as easy as it possibly can be.
 We will arrange a convenient time with you to drive you to a selection of properties that suit your personal requirements so that you can view them all, prior to making a decision on which student property would suit your needs the best.
 This takes a lot of the time-consuming research and legwork out of the whole business.
-Whether you are looking for en suite student accommodation Plymouth wide or a studio flat of your own, we’re sure to have the right selection of properties to cater to your needs and wishes.
+Whether you are looking for en suite student accommodation in Plymouth or a studio flat of your own, we’re sure to have the right selection of properties to cater to your needs and wishes.